Table of Contents

 Tourist Places in Ajmer

-There are some amazing places to visit in Ajmer.
-Here are a few that you must not miss:
+There are some amazing places to visit in this colourful town.
+Here are our curated recommendations:

-- Religious places in Ajmer – From the Dargah Sharif to the Brahma Temple and various Jain Temples, Ajmer is a pilgrimage for many religions.
+- Religious places– From the Dargah Sharif to the Brahma Temple and various Jain Temples, Ajmer is a pilgrimage for many religions.
 You can visit these places to experience the divine presence or marvel at the historic architecture preserved by most of them.

-- Historical places in Ajmer – Apart from the religious places, there are many places of historical significance in Ajmer like Adhai Din Ka Jhonpra, Buland Darwaza, Clock Tower, Akbar’s Palace, etc.
+- Historical places– Apart from the religious places, there are many places of historical significance in Ajmer like Adhai Din Ka Jhonpra, Buland Darwaza, Clock Tower, Akbar’s Palace, etc.

-- Sightseeing places in Ajmer – Apart from the religious and historical places, you can visit some lakes in Ajmer like Ana Sagar Lake and Foy Sagar Lake, etc., and green places like Subhash Park, Daulat Bagh Garden, etc.
+- Sightseeing places– Apart from the religious and historical places, you can visit some lakes in Ajmer like Ana Sagar Lake and Foy Sagar Lake, etc., and green places like Subhash Park, Daulat Bagh Garden, etc.

 Other Religious Places in Ajmer

-There are many religious sites in the Ajmer District.
-Apart from the Ajmer Sharif Dargah, here are other famous religious places in Ajmer:
+There are many religious sites in the district.
+Apart from the Sharif Dargah, here are other famous religious places:

 1. Savitri Temple